dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/00_NRSDKOverview.md

 ### Spatial Computing

 **6DoF Tracking** technology uses the two SLAM cameras located on both sides of the XREAL glasses to identify feature points, tracking how these points move over time.
-Combining the movement of these points with readings from the glasses’ IMU sensors, NRSDK accurately tracks both the position and orientation of the glasses as it moves through environment.
+Combining the movement of these points with readings from the glasses’ IMU sensors, XREAL SDK accurately tracks both the position and orientation of the glasses as it moves through environment.
 6DoF tracking also provides developers with real-time mapping constructions and 3D point clouds, giving the applications information on the physical structures of the environment.

 <img src="https://xreal.gitbook.io/~gitbook/image?url=https%3A%2F%2Fnreal-public.nreal.ai%2Fdeveloper%2Fimg%2Fcorefeature01.gif&width=300&dpr=4&quality=100&sign=478bb33af5dd3fef519c963cfa870c6af3dc8714633bf8b78ac7241f560a4450" alt="https://nreal-public.nreal.ai/developer/img/corefeature01.gif" width="500" height = "300" />